Welcome to the Roton Quantum Model - a rotational resonance framework

 Directional Dependency

 Rotational resonances exhibit distinct axial and spatial dependencies.
 (1) The dominant coupling is the co-axial resonance, representing a distance-independent (entangled) alignment effect that arises when rotational axes coincide.
 (2) For some resonances (e.g electrons), parallel-axial resonances emerge between rotations whose axes remain aligned but spatially separated, producing distance-keeping forces (phase locking) that scale approximately as $1/d$.
 This results in favored resonating distances and frequencies.
 (3) With randomly changing orientations (no axial alignments), isotropic resonance follows, contributing an attractive component in all spatial directions with a characteristic decay of $1/d^2$.
-(4) Finally, this hierarchy is balanced by a repulsive term associated with the gradient of the local energy density, decaying as $1/d^3$.
-These relations hold for Rotons of comparable intrinsic parameters such as size, frequency, or rotational phase.
+(4) Finally, this hierarchy is balanced by a repulsive term associated with the gradient of the local energy density, modeled as decaying with $1/d^3$.

 Propagation speed read↗